franngette/my-weather/README.md

 # My Weather

 My Weather is a SPA that shows the weather in your nearby city and allows you to find the weather in another city.
+# Important!

+To allow the web page to get data from the API, you need to allow the cors proxy by entering here: https://cors-anywhere.herokuapp.com/
 ## Installation

 * Clone the repo.